Property Tax Savings in Arizona: Every Exemption and Program Available (2026)

 Frequently Asked Questions

-Assessment at limited property value (LPV) which can't increase more than 5% annually.
-Homeowner's rebate built into rate.
-Senior property valuation protection for 65+ freezes value.
+Arizona offers several exemptions and programs that can lower property taxes, including assessment at limited property value (LPV) which can't increase more than 5% annually, a homeowner's rebate built into the rate, and senior property valuation protection for those 65+ that freezes the value.

 What are the benefits of senior and veteran benefits?